bytedeco/javacpp-presets/README.md

 ------------
 The JavaCPP Presets module contains Java configuration and interface classes for widely used C/C++ libraries.
 The configuration files in the `org.bytedeco.javacpp.presets` package are used by the `Parser` to create from C/C++ header files the Java interface files targeting the `org.bytedeco.javacpp` package, which is turn are used by the `Generator` and the native C++ compiler to produce the required JNI libraries.
 Moreover, helper classes make their functionality easier to use on the Java platform, including Android.

-More details to come shortly...
-In the meantime, please feel free to ask questions on [the mailing list](http://groups.google.com/group/javacpp-project).
+Please refer to the wiki page for more information about how to [create new presets](https://github.com/bytedeco/javacpp-presets/wiki/Create-New-Presets).
+Since additional documentation is currently lacking, please also feel free to ask questions on [the mailing list](http://groups.google.com/group/javacpp-project).

 Downloads